This page contains links to descriptions of many of the facilities and resources available to UCSF investigators.

 Commitment to Outstanding Education and Training

-The Graduate Division functions as the administrative and quality control unit for more than ~1,166 postdocs and ~3,215 students enrolled in ~30 PhD and master’s programs, in disciplines ranging from bioengineering to chemical biology, from biopharmaceutical sciences and pharmacogenomics to nursing, and from global health to sociology (Fall 2020).
+The Graduate Division functions as the administrative and quality control unit for more than ~1,166 postdocs and ~3,215 students enrolled in 33 PhD and master’s programs, in disciplines ranging from bioengineering to chemical biology, from biopharmaceutical sciences and pharmacogenomics to nursing, and from global health to sociology (Fall 2020).
 Alongside these postdocs and students, UCSF trains another ~1,713 clinical residents or fellows, all together representing 94 countries.
-UCSF’s professional schools (Medicine, Nursing, and Pharmacy; U.S. News does not rank dental schools) are ranked in the top 11 research institutes (measured by academic quality, publication citations of faculty, and amount of extramural support for research and education).
-In the 2021 medical school rankings, UCSF School of Medicine was also the only medical school ranked in the top five in all eight specialty areas covered by the U.S. News survey.
+UCSF’s professional schools (Medicine, Nursing, and Pharmacy; U.S. News does not rank dental schools) are ranked in the top 12 institutes (measured by academic quality, publication citations of faculty, and amount of extramural support for research and education).
+In the 2024 medical school rankings, UCSF School of Medicine was the only medical school ranked Tier 1* Best Medical School for primary care and research and #11 for Most Diverse Medical School by US News & World Report.

 Commitment to Diversity and Inclusion